NashidC/SoftTest/readme.md

 How to do it in terminal:

+1. Do the following commands
 cd Desktop/FolderWhereYouWantThisProject
 git init //this initializes the repository in your computer git add . //this will add all of the files in your folder to the repo git commit -m 'init' //init means initial commit

-go to github.com and create a repo [name it something simple] copy the link to the repo
+2. go to github.com and create a repo [name it something simple] copy the link to the repo

+3. more commands
 git remote add origin https://github.com/repoName.git git push -u origin master //if this doesnt work try just git push